pragyagautam02/pragyagautam02/README.md

 - 📫 How to reach me **pragyagautam@020801gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1qdtQMGL6wbjlJjU0siZfZHqzmlSMoFgV/view?usp=sharing](https://drive.google.com/file/d/1qdtQMGL6wbjlJjU0siZfZHqzmlSMoFgV/view?usp=sharing)
+- 📄 Know about my experiences : <a href = "https://drive.google.com/file/d/1qdtQMGL6wbjlJjU0siZfZHqzmlSMoFgV/view?usp=sharing"> Resume </a>

+- 📝 I write articles here : <a href='https://medium.com/@pragyagautam020801'>Blog</a>

+- ⚡ Fun fact **: What's common between a Dancer and a Programmer ?
+They remember the steps well !**

 <h3 align="left">Connect with me:</h3>
 <p align="left">